 Pay attention to your “from” name and email

-The first thing potential customers see in their inboxes is the “from” field of the email, use something that’s familiar to your subscribers.
+The first thing potential customers see in their inboxes is the “from” field of the email, use something familiar to your subscribers.
 If you’re the owner of a brand that has a powerful personal element, use your actual name.

 Choose a powerful subject line